vulcanize/vulcanizedb/README.md

           - Linux: `<full home path>/ethereum/geth/chaindata`
       - `levelDbPath` is irrelevant (and `coldImport` is currently unavailable) if only running parity.

-- See `environments/infura.toml` to configure commands to run against infura, if a local node is unavailable.
-- Copy `environments/local.toml.example` to `environments/local.toml` to configure commands to run against a local node such as [Ganache](https://truffleframework.com/ganache) or [ganache-cli](https://github.com/trufflesuite/ganache-clihttps://github.com/trufflesuite/ganache-cli).

 ## Usage
 Usage is broken up into two processes: